shengyongniu/ARGMap/README.md

   Installation of Samtools 1.3.1

   Please check: http://www.htslib.org/download/

+2. CARD Database (The Comprehensive Antibiotic Resistance Database)

+  CARD v.1.1.0 reference database will be built up in "${sourcedir}/CARD/" by default

-2. WGS and RNAseq Input Testing Dataset (Paired-End)
+3. WGS and RNAseq Input Testing Dataset (Paired-End)

   **Please make sure both of your input datasets are in fastq format!**